Monday, October 28, 2024

 I can't get anything I have to calculate that number it is so small.
 Roughly estimating 3 powers of 2 for each 10, it approximates to 1 / (10 ** 300,000), or 1 in 3000 googols.

 Now, I'll freely admit, that estimate is too far out.
 I think the truth is somewhere in between the Chamberlain and Rothschild 1980 estimate and mine.
-My gut estimate of 1 in a quadrillion still sounds about right to me, given the polarized politics of Texas, etc (and I'd note that it's only a squaring of Chamberlain and Rothschild 1980, which assumes no politics at all).
-But the best calculation I've come up that includes the pre-existing polarization suggests it's far smaller than even that.
+My guess of 1 in a quadrillion still sounds about right to me, given the polarized politics of Texas, etc (and I'd note that it's only a squaring of Chamberlain and Rothschild 1980, which assumes no political tendencies at all).
+But the best calculation I've come up that includes the pre-existing polarization suggests it's far smaller than even 1 in a quadrillion

 I'm pretty confident I will not be so unlucky as having failed to cast the decisive vote in Texas in 2024, even by the Chamberlain and Rothschild 1980 calculation.